Skip to content

 What Is Up With Nursery Plant Sizing?!

-The good news?
-Once you understand what these sizes actually represent, choosing the right plant becomes much easier.
-This guide breaks down the sizing terms you’ll see on our site so you can shop with confidence and know exactly what you’re getting — and why it’s labeled that way.
+This guide breaks down the sizing terms you’ll see on our site so you can shop with confidence and know exactly what you’re getting and why it’s labeled that way.

 Fossil Creek Nursery